 I am thinking of a set design based on recycled materials, which have been transformed from their original use, like the service station where Suzanne and Amadi meet in the text.
 The 504, which is also a character, will be described in snippets, like the remains of a dream - a steering wheel in the middle of the vegetation.
 Especially as the imaginary of the text considers the subject of fluctuating memories and their reconstruction and questions the economic relationship between the north and the south.
 We plan to deal with the metamorphoses of space contained in the text and its fantastic dimension by means of a light scenographic device - the dramaturgy will be structured by the light and the relationship to the music.

-Coproduction le Grrranit Scène National Belfort, Centre Dramatique National Besançon Franche-Comté (production en cours)
+Coproduction the Grrranit Scène National Belfort, Centre Dramatique National of Besançon Franche-Comté (production in progress)

 day-for-night is subsidised by the DRAC Bourgogne Franche-Comté and by the Bourgogne-Franche-Comté region.
 The company is supported in its projects by the Departmental Council of Doubs and the City of Besançon.
 The company have a DGCA mentoring network with Louise Legendre and May Hilaire.

 With Pearl Manifold (actress) Marion Sicre (lyric singer) un comédien(cast in progress)